dijasila/GPAW/doc/documentation/manual.rst

 or choose from built-in options.
 For example, you might like to make sure that the work function is converged, or have the energy convergence criterion examine the last four iterations instead of three.
-See :ref:`custom-convergence` for details.
+See :ref:`custom_convergence` for details.

 .. _manual_maxiter:

 Maximum number of SCF-iterations
 --------------------------------

 The calculation will stop with an error if convergence is not reached in ``maxiter`` self-consistent iterations.
+You can also set a minimum number of iterations by employing a
+:ref:`custom convergence criterion <custom_convergence>`.

 .. _manual_txt: